KadinTucker/CivInspired/Rulebook/city.md

 Labourers work on a particular tile.
 With no improvements they simply earn the yields of that tile.
 With improvements, they may earn additional yields from that tile, or any resources that may be found on that tile.

 Specialists work in a particular improvement, usually in the city's centre.
 Specialists typically produce a larger amount of just one yield.
-Some specialists can also work outside of the city centre with the right tile improvements.
+Some specialists can also work outside the city centre with the right tile improvements.

 Citizens can be reassigned by the player to different jobs, but need one turn to adjust to the new job.